maxmindlin/telegraf-rust/README.md

 ### Field Data

-Any attribute that will the value of a field must implement the `IntoFieldData` trait provided by this library.
+Any attribute that will be the value of a field must implement the `IntoFieldData` trait provided by this library.

 ```rust
 pub trait IntoFieldData {